coby-nguyen/Document-Linux-Privilege-Escalation/README.md

 #

 To implement this exploitation, I simply execute the _dirty_sockv2.py_ in the terminal.
-After successfully running the dirty_sock exploit, we can see that dirty_sock with the same password account was created automatically by the script.
+After successfully running the dirty_sock exploit, we can see that a dirty_sock account with the same password was automatically created by the script.

 ![image](https://github.com/user-attachments/assets/4ccb9e05-e744-4450-b5a7-eaca30d117e9)